zastrixarundell/reservator/ASSUMPTIONS.md

 The file is split into reservations and segments.
 The reservations are effectively a group of date-ordered segments and they always need to have those defined segments in them, even if they aren't direct connections.

 Likewise, the segments don't need to have the exact relationship as they have initially and can be combined with other reservations.
-Essentially one segment from reservation B *could* be inserted in between two currenctly existing segments from reservation A.
+Essentially one segment from reservation B *could* be inserted in between two currently existing segments from reservation A.

 Example: